hesthub/iac/osx/blog-part2.md

     - role: yabai
 ```

-we can then selectivy run only the roles tagged with "core":
+We can then selectively run only the roles tagged with "core" using the "--tags" option:

 > .ansible-playbook init-osx.yml --tags core

-or if the core roles have already been applied we can exclude them instead:
+On the other hand, if the core roles have already been applied, we can exclude them using the "--skip-tags" option:

 > .ansible-playbook init-osx.yml --skip-tags core

+Tagging also applies to individual tasks in a playbook, allowing us to run or skip specific tasks based on their tags.
+This makes it possible to fine-tune the playbook's execution depending on the use case.

+#### inline variables

-From the playbook file we can also pass in parameters to our roles, for instance if we want to change the provided default values in a role, we can override the value from here:
+We can pass parameters to roles from the playbook file by overriding default values provided by the role, for instance we can override the value of mh_hostname for the names role:

 ``` yaml
 ---